DeanHristov/movie-app/README.md

   |-Login              Another dummy route - Login (/login)
     |-containers       The all React containers components live here
     |-ui               The all React presentation  components live here
+  |  +- ...            Аdditional Routes
 |- store/              Redux store live here
   |-actions            The all redux actions (async or sync) are stored here
   |-reducers           The all redux reducers  are stored here
   |-createStore.js     This file is responsible for creating a redux's state shape
 |- styles/             The app styles are lives here
 |- index.html          Static entry file
 |- Main.jsx            An entry point of app